Soviet empire: Other Marxist–Leninist states

-Non-Marxist–Leninist countries allied with the Soviet Union
+Non-communist states aligned with the Soviet Union

 Some countries in the Third World had pro-Soviet governments during the Cold War.
 In the political terminology of the Soviet Union, these were "countries moving along the socialist road of development" as opposed to the more advanced "countries of developed socialism" which were mostly located in Eastern Europe, but that also included Cuba and Vietnam.
 They received some aid, either military or economic, from the Soviet Union and were influenced by it to varying degrees.
 Sometimes, their support for the Soviet Union eventually stopped for various reasons and in some cases the pro-Soviet government lost power while in other cases the same government remained in power, but ultimately ended its alliance with the Soviet Union.